cmbrandt/cxx-fundamentals/2_design_patterns.md

 * Parameterized free function factory method

 ### Pros:
-* Familiarity (used in pretty much every well-designed OO system)
+* Familiarity (used in most well-designed OO systems)
 * Enables us to create differnt subclasses in a uniform way
 * Decouples object creation and their subsequent use

 ### Cons:
-* Increased complexity
-* Lack of extensibility
+* Class proliferation (when using a class hierarchy)
 * Runtime overhead